 Women entered the 20th century with a world of opportunities.

-As the new century dawned, women continued to do many of the same professions they had before – they were teachers, servants, mill workers, shop girls and seamstresses – but new jobs also enticed women.
+As the new century dawned, it was becoming increasingly common and acceptable for women to work.
+Women continued to hold many of the same positions they had before – teacher, servant, mill worker, shop girl and seamstress – but new jobs also enticed women.

-By the time World War One erupted, nursing was an important job.
+Even before World War I erupted, nursing was an important job.
 It had gone from a support role to a full-fledged profession, and women serving as war nurses were highly educated.
-They were graduates of nursing school in a time when the average person didn’t finish high school.
+They were graduates of nursing schools in a time when the average person didn’t finish high school.

 Nurses attended three-year programs that included studies in anatomy, physiology and communicable diseases.

 The nations at war needed to feed their killing machines.
 This led to many woman taking positions at ammunition factories.

 In Britain, around 1 million women worked munitions jobs during the war.

 Munitions work was dirty and dangerous.
 Not only was there the risk of explosion, but the women were exposed to hazardous chemicals.